TalMaIka/Shell-From-Scratch/README.md

 * Create two sample files in the current directory with different content.
 For example, create a file named "file1.txt" with the content "Hello, world!" and another file named "file2.txt" with * * the content "Hello, world?".
 * Open a terminal and navigate to the directory where the files were created.
-* Compile the program by typing "gcc -o filecompare filecompare.c" and press enter.
+* make cmp
-* Run the program by typing "./filecompare file1.txt file2.txt" and press enter.
+* Run the program by typing "./cmp file1.txt file2.txt" and press enter.
 * The output should be "distinct".

 ## The program also accepts two optional flags: